Juglot: History

-Historically, Juglot was strategically important as it lay along the route linking British India to China via the Kashmir region.
+Historically, Juglot was strategically important as it lay along the route linking British Raj to China via the Kashmir region.
 Bunji, which served as a garrison location for the state military forces of the princely state of Jammu and Kashmir, is situated across the Indus River.
-The struggle for Kashmir's independence from the Sikh rulers of Kashmir also originated in Juglot.

 Today, Juglot serves as one of the most important logistical bases for the Pakistan Army.
-The town gained significance for Pakistani forces during the 1984–2003 India–Pakistan conflict over the Siachen Glacier, which remains the highest active battleground in the world.
+The town gained significance for Pakistani forces during the conflict over the Siachen Glacier, which remains the highest active battleground in the world.

 Resources

 Juglot is located in a fertile valley with rich natural resources.
-It is one of the business hubs of Gilgit-Baltistan due to its provision of access to all six districts of the Pakistani-administered territory.
 The town also contains the largest oil, wheat and flour depots in the territory.
 It has independent power-generation facilities and sufficient electric power to attract a number of flour mills and marble plants.
 Artisanal gold panning in the Indus River is carried out by a tribe known as the Soniwals (gold hunters).